dotagod/nordhealth-assingment/README.md

 The solution includes several optimizations:

-1. **Multithreaded Processing**: For large arrays, the work is distributed across multiple CPU cores using Python's `ThreadPoolExecutor`.

-2. **Adaptive Thread Count**: The number of threads is based on the available CPU cores and input size.
+1. **Two-Sum Based Approach**: Implements an optimized algorithm inspired by the classic "Two-Sum" problem, creating all pairs and grouping them directly by sum.

-3. **Pre-Sorting**: The array is sorted first to improve cache locality and duplicate handling.
+2. **Pre-Sorting**: The array is sorted first to improve cache locality and duplicate handling.

-4. **Chunk-Based Processing**: Work is divided into optimal-sized chunks to balance thread creation overhead and workload distribution.

-5. **Thread Synchronization**: Uses proper locking mechanisms to safely combine results from different threads.
+3. **Optimized Data Structures**: Uses hash maps and sets for O(1) lookups of previously seen pairs.

+4. **Specialized Duplicate Handling**: Different strategies for arrays with and without duplicates to optimize performance in both cases.

 ## Code Structure